 The thing is, public health insurance doesn't come with prescription drug coverage.
 But most private health plans do, so long as the medication has a Drug Identification Number (DIN).
 Plus, there are plans that offer both health and dental coverage.

 Coverage amounts vary, although you can get anywhere from 60% to 90% reimbursement.
 For example, if you get the Sun Life Basic Plan, it'll reimburse you for up to 60% of your drug expenses.
 If you go with Manulife's Enhanced FlexCare ComboPlus, you can get up to 90% reimbursement on the first $2,000.

-Medicare doesn’t cover routine and preventive dental procedures, as they’re not “medically-required”.
+Medicare doesn't cover routine and preventive dental procedures, as they're not "medically-required".
 The good news is, some private health plans fill in this gap, such as the Manulife FlexCare ComboPlus.
-Even the basic plan offers some coverage for dental exams, cleaning, and filling.
+Even the basic plan offers some coverage for dental exams, cleanings, and filling.

 Be sure to check coverage for major dental services, including crowns and bridgework.
 Although most private plans provide coverage for these, some have a waiting period.
 For instance, Manulife's Enhanced FlexCare ComboPlus will only provide coverage after three years.

-Six in every 10 Canadians have potential eye disease, which can lead to vision loss and blindness.
-But since Medicare only covers certain eye exams, many Canadians don’t seek treatment.
+Six in every 10 Canadians have a potential eye disease, which can lead to vision loss and blindness.
+But since Medicare only covers certain eye exams, many Canadians don't seek treatment.

 Depending on the plan you get, you may also get coverage for laser eye surgery.
 Some plans under Manulife and Sunlife offer coverage for laser vision correction.

 Durable medical equipment (DME) is any durable medical device with therapeutic benefits.
 These include wheelchairs, walkers, canes, and crutches to name a few.
 Artificial limbs, or prosthetics, as well as sleep apnea devices, are also types of DME.